41° 08′ N, 08° 36′ W

 4. Watch the Sunset from the Dom Luis I Bridge

-One of the most iconic sights in Porto is the Dom Luis I Bridge.
-This bridge crosses the Douro River and has really become a center piece of the city.
-If you didn’t cross this bridge, you didn’t visit Porto.It was designed by a student of Gustav Eiffel, the designer of the Eiffel Tower, and therefore has a similar style & design.
 The bridge has two levels: the lower level is for cars and the top level is for pedestrians and the metro to cross the Douro River.
 We recommend that you not only just cross the bridge but also stay there for sunset and admire the beautiful views.
 You will see the sun disappear behind the hill, casting a beautiful glow on the city.
 It was without a doubt one of our favorite things to do in Porto, Portugal.

-5. Cruise down the Douro River or take a Douro Valley tour.
+5. Cruise down the Douro River or take a Douro Valley tour

 Porto and the Douro River that flows through it should really be seen as a whole.
 When you visit Porto, you should also explore the river.
-And this is best done during a river cruise.
+This is best done during a river cruise.
 During such a cruise, you will learn about the importance of the river for the city, while sailing past some important and beautiful bridges and landmarks.
 It is also the perfect opportunity to take a look at the city from a different perspective.

-Not only the Douro river but also the Douro valley is worth a visit.
-This Unesco World Heritage region is known for its famous wines, cuisine and beautiful rolling landscapes.
-If you want to see more of the Douro region, you can also opt for a full day Douro Valley tour that includes a Douro River cruise.
+Not only the Douro River but also the Douro Valley is worth a visit.
+This Unesco World Heritage region is known for its famous wines, cuisine, and beautiful rolling landscapes.
+If you want to see more of the Douro region, you can also opt for a full-day Douro Valley tour that includes a Douro River cruise.

-Discover the region in a unique way through our partner GetYourGuide.
+Discover the region in a unique way and enjoy an unforgettable experience!

 6. Admire more blue tiles at Igreja do Carmo